-15. Connect a bench multimeter set for \approx 30 V full scale between ground and the Type 3S2 Channel A Offset jack.
+- 15. Connect a bench multimeter set for \approx 30 V full scale between ground and the Type 3S2 Channel A Offset jack.
 Adjust the Type 3S2 DC Offset control until the multimeter reads 0 Volts.
-Increase the meter sensitvity and repeat the adjustment for greater accuracy.

-16. Disconnect the coaxial cable from the Type 284, leaving the other end of the cable connected to the Type S-2 input connector.
+Increase the meter sensitivity and repeat the adjustment for greater accuracy. - 16.
+Disconnect the coaxial cable from the Type 284, leaving the other end of the cable connected to the Type S-1 input connector.
 Turn the Type 3S2 Trig Sensitivity control clockwise to free run the trace.

-Operating the sampling head without the input connector terminated by a 50 Ω resistor or coaxial cable will cause a vertical shift of the zero signal baseline by a few millivolts.
+Operating the sampling head without the input connector terminated by a $50~\Omega$ resistor or coaxial cable will cause a vertical shift of the zero signal baseline by a few millivolts.
 This is caused by the strobe kickout signal being reflected from the open input connector, and arriving back at the sampling bridge while the bridge is conducting.
-Because of this phenomena, set the display zero reference point with the input circuit terminated.
-Also use at least 20 cm airline between the Type S-2 input and any tunnel-diode pulse generator or circuit that is sensitive to signals entering its output circuit.
+Because of this phenomena, set the display zero reference point with the input between the Type S-1 input between the Type S-1 input and any tunnel-diode pulse generator or circuit that is sensitive to signals centering its output circuit.

-Fig. 2-2.
-Typical display for unity loop gain adjustment in normal sequential sampling.
+Fig. 2-3.
+Typical display for unity dot response adjustment in random sampling operation.